Sudeepti-S/CodePath9/README.md

 Time spent: **  ** hours spent in total

-> Objective:Setup a honeypot and intercept some attempted attacks in the wild.
+> Objective: Setup a honeypot and intercept some attempted attacks in the wild.

 > Include the following details:

-Which Honeypot(s) you deployed
+Which Honeypot(s) you deployed:

 Any issues you encountered:

 A summary of the data collected: number of attacks, number of malware samples, etc:
+Number of Attacks :
+Number of Malware Samples:

 Any unresolved questions raised by the data collected: